-FATCA is the “Foreign Account Tax Compliance Act” passed by the United States government in order to eliminate (primarily high net worth) Americans using offshore accounts in order to hide assets from U.S. taxation: especially as the United States taxes all of its citizens on its worldwide income, no matter where in the world they live.
+FATCA is the “Foreign Account Tax Compliance Act” passed by the United States government in order to eliminate (primarily high net worth) Americans using offshore accounts to hide assets from U.S. taxation.
+The United States taxes all of its citizens on its worldwide income, no matter where in the world they live.
 FATCA was enacted in 2010 as part of the Hiring Incentives to Restore Employment (HIRE) Act.

 While FATCA and its consequences explain why it has been so hard for Americans to open accounts in jurisdictions outside of the United States, they don’t explain why Schwab, Merrill Lynch, TD Ameritrade, Vanguard or other companies have made it so hard to open accounts in the United States for Americans who live outside of the United States.
 For information on that topic, we recommend reading our whitepaper Why is it so Hard to Open Accounts for Expats?